laurakciic/foodie/README.md

                 - checks syntax but missing tables as well
             - less boiler plate code
             - easily integrated with other Architecture components like LiveData

+        - LocalDataSource will cache API response and use it a first source of truth

 ## Obstacles & Solutions